HiraokaHyperTools/openwrt-ipip6gw/README.md

 ## Description

-This is an ipip6gw package feed containing community maintained package.
+This is an ipip6gw (`AFTR for DS-Lite`) package feed containing community maintained package.

 ## Usage